 In lieu of flowers, donations to the Multiple Sclerosis Society of NJ, in memory of his daughter, Toby Ann, would be greatly appreciated.
 (Multiple Sclerosis Society of NJ, NJ Metro Chapter, 1480 US Highway 9 North, Suite 301, Aspen Corporate Park 1, Woodbridge, NJ 07095.)

-To send flowers to Toby's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Toby Santoro, please visit our floral store.

 Multiple Sclerosis Society of NJ

 New Jersey Metro Chapter, 1480 U.S. Highway 9 North, Suite 301, Aspen Corporate Park 1 Woodbridge, NJ 07095 ,